02900/screenshot-chrome-extension/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Further help

+Explanation and basic configuration of chrome extension in an Angular project https://www.justjeb.com/post/chrome-extension-with-angular-from-zero-to-a-little-hero

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.